Welcome! Type "help" for available commands.

 node path/to/your/submit-sitemap.ts

-Note on script logic: A robust script should include logic to skip submissions if NODE_ENV is 'development' AND the SITE_URL points to localhost.
+Note on script logic: Your script should include logic to skip submissions if NODE_ENV is 'development' AND the SITE_URL points to localhost.
 This prevents accidental submissions during local development.
 It should also log a warning if NODE_ENV is 'production' but the SITE_URL doesn't match the intended production site URL.

 Configuration & Environment Details